-20. LETTER (5/5/1946) - MESUAMES SPENCER & STANDER: Acknowledging receipt of occumination of 24/4/1946 stating that they would be further advised when the question of isproving the Sec.
-S. wrinley Partition has been fully considered by the Scuncil, and also stating that in case any members of the Council are unaware of the important part played by the Pawlion in the community life of the Municipality, it is only right that an outline should be given of its activities.
-The Pawlion catere, at reasonable charges, only for weddings and private parties and angulies for bookings are now so humanous that many are forced to be turned away.
-This type of business it is suggested, is in accordance with the Souncil's policy in its efforts to establish community centres and with improved facilities, it is hoped to further extend the service to cater for day weddings and also for that large number of passers by in morning and afternoon leas who are at proceen unaware of the existence of the Pavlion.
-The premises are sadily lacking in facilities and there are no cloak rooms and the lavatories used do not appear to have been intended for the convenience of the patrons of the establishment, being those provided for the general public frequenting the ovals.
-The kitchen badly needs re-designing and, with the lack of a public refreshment room and dining room, they are unable to cater for weddings other than after the usual business house.
-They would accordingly appreciates an early decision by the Council, and if the application be determined in their favour would make that until the alterations are undertaken the Council provide, as a matter of urgency, the provision of ladies and gentlement cloak rooms and lavatories and a built-in reception lounge in place of the now exposed porch.
-In either event they propose gending a considerable sum of money in re-equipping the Favilion with new furniture, autlery, kitchen-ware and a third large refrigerator but before doing so asking the Gouncil to ceriously consider cancelling the present
+20. LETTER (6/5/1946) - MESDAMES SPENCER & STANGER: Acknowledging receipt of communication of 24/4/1946 stating that they would be further advised when the question of improving the Gec.
+S. Grimley Pavilion has been fully considered by the Gouncil, and also stating that in case any members of the Jouncil are unaware of the important part played by the Pavilion in the community life of the Municipality, it is only right that an outline should be given of its activities.
+The Pavilion caters, at reasonable charges, only for weddings and private parties and enquiries for bookings are now so numerous that many are forced to be turned away.
+This type of bushness it is suggested, is in accordance with the Council's policy in its efforts to establish community centres and with improved facilities, it is hoped to further extend the service to cater for day weddings and also for that large number of passers-by in morning and afternoon teas who are at prosent unaware of the existence of the Pavilion.
+The premisas are sadly lacking in facilities and there are no cloak rooms and the lavatories used do not appear to have been intended for the onvenience of the patrons of the establishment, being those provided for the general public frequenting the ovals.
+The kitchen badly needs re-designing and, with the lack of a public refreshment room and dining room, they are unable to cater for weddings other than after the usual business hours.
+They would accordingly appreciate an early decision by the Council, and if the application be determined in their favour would ask that until the alterations are undertaken the Council, and if the application be determined in their favour would ask that until the alterations are undertaken the Council provide, as a matter of urgency, the provision of ladies and gentlemen's cloak rooms and lavatories and a built-in reception lounge in place of the now exposed porch.
+In either event they propose apending a considerable sum of money in re-equipping the Favilion with new furniture, cutlery, kitchen